 The results indicated that the WBC concentrations in quails fed with different additives were not significantly different.
 The highest hemoglobin concentration (11.10c ± 0.10 g/dL) was recorded in group T5, while the lowest (10.00a ± 0.20 g/dL) was observed in group T1.
 The normal hemoglobin level for quails is 12.30 g/dL, as reported by (Sturkie&Griminger, 1976).
 The treated groups demonstrated significant changes in hemoglobin levels (P < 0.05), with the highest Hb observed in the group fed a 2% peppermint diet (T5).

-RBC counts did not show significant differences among the groups.
+WBC counts did not show significant differences among the groups.
 The normal WBC count for quail ranges from 20–40 × 10³/mm³ (Sturkie&Griminger, 1976).
 In this study, all parameters except WBC; namely Hb, total platelets, RBC count, PCV, MCV, MCH, and MCHC showed significant differences among the treatment groups.

 Table 4: Blood parameters (mean ± S.E.) of different groups of quail